 - A doctor feels that the injury as described doesn’t match the diagnosed medical injury.

-Employers also make mistakes.
-Sometimes they believe that an injured worker was hurt outside of work, especially if they didn’t actually witness the injury.
+Employers also make mistakes: sometimes they believe that an injured worker was hurt outside of work, especially if they didn’t actually witness the injury.
 Sometimes they don’t understand or believe that their workplace could cause a mental health issue.
-Sometimes they don’t agree that the workplace is harmful enough to cause an occupational disease.
+Sometimes they don’t agree that the workplace is harmful enough to cause occupational disease.

 Can I Choose Any L&I Doctor I Want?

-You can choose your own L&I doctor, yes.
+You can choose your L&I doctor from a pre-approved list.

 When you have an open L&I claim, you’re entitled to medical care.
 However, your employer can’t make you choose a specific care provider, and they can’t force you to see a certain doctor to begin your L&I claim.

-Instead, you have the right to choose your own doctor, and it’s crucial you select the right care provider who will take your claim seriously and fully explore your injury.
+Instead, you have the right to choose your own doctor from the pre-approved list provided by L&I, and it’s crucial you select the right care provider who will take your claim seriously and fully explore your injury.
 Here’s how it works.

-- You can choose any doctor who is also an approved L&I examiner.
+- You can choose any doctor who is also an approved L&I provider.

-- If you see your primary care doctor first and they’re not an approved examiner, you can switch to a different doctor of your choice.
+- If you see your primary care doctor first and they’re not an approved examiner, you can switch to an L&I-approved different doctor of your choice.

-- Should you wish to change your doctor for an L&I claim, you would complete a specific care transfer form.
+- Should you wish to change your doctor for an L&I claim, you would need to complete a specific “Transfer of Care” form.